mobizt/FirebaseClient/README.md

 The RP2040 boards required [Arduino-Pico SDK](https://github.com/earlephilhower/arduino-pico) from Earle F. Philhower to be installed.

-> [!IMPORTANT]
+## Prerequisites

+If you are new to `Firebase` products, please read the [Project Preparation and Setup](#project-preparation-and-setup) section first.

+For ESP8266 device user, you should read the [Memory Options for ESP8266](#memory-options-for-esp8266) section for heap selection.

-> Please make sure that the `Arduino IDE's Board Manager URL` is up to date before you update your device's `platform Core SDK`.
+Please make sure that the `Arduino IDE's Board Manager URL` is up to date before you update your device's `platform Core SDK`.
 Any issue due to using out dated `platform Core SDK` is your own risk and does not support by library.

->
-> In case the library compile status showed here is passing and your code compilation is error, you should check your libary installation, `platform Core SDK` installation and the library usage.
+In case the library compile status showed here is passing and your code compilation is error, you should check your libary installation, `platform Core SDK` installation and the library usage.
 You cannot install library in the cloud storage virtual folder or sandbox e.g. `Microsoft's OneDrive`.

-> [!IMPORTANT]
-> If you are using `Arduino® MKR 1000 WIFI`, please make sure you have already done the following steps.
+If you are using `Arduino® MKR 1000 WIFI`, please make sure you have already done the following steps.
-> - Add the `Realtime Database host root certificate` to the board firmware.
+- Add the `Realtime Database host root certificate` to the board firmware.
-> - Install the WiFi101 library and uninstall or remove the WiFiNINA library from the libraries folder if it was installed.
+- Install the WiFi101 library and uninstall or remove the WiFiNINA library from the libraries folder if it was installed.

-> [!IMPORTANT]
-> If you are using `Arduino UNO R4 WiFi`, `Arduino Portenta C33`, `Arduino MKR WiFi 1010`, `Arduino NANO 33 IoT`, and `Arduino Nano RP2040`, please make sure you have already done the following.
+If you are using `Arduino UNO R4 WiFi`, `Arduino Portenta C33`, `Arduino MKR WiFi 1010`, `Arduino NANO 33 IoT`, and `Arduino Nano RP2040`, please make sure you have already done the following.
-> - Add the `Realtime Database host root certificate` to the board firmware.
+- Add the `Realtime Database host root certificate` to the board firmware.
 Plese see [Upload SSL root certificates](https://support.arduino.cc/hc/en-us/articles/360016119219-Upload-SSL-root-certificates) for how to.
-> - Install the WiFiNINA library.
+- Install the WiFiNINA library.

 Some Arduino MKR devices have the problem when connecting to the Realtime database URL that ends with `firebasedatabase.app`.
 Please see [Note for Realtime Database location selection](#note-for-realtime-database-location-selection) for more information.

-> [!WARNING]
-> Known problem in `PlatformIO IDE` compilation, if you are using `Arduino® UNO R4 WiFi` board and using the `Firebase Realtime Database`, your `Arduino® UNO R4 WiFi` board will stop with the error: `"Fault on interrupt or bare metal(no OS) environment"`.
+Known problem in `PlatformIO IDE` compilation, if you are using `Arduino® UNO R4 WiFi` board and using the `Firebase Realtime Database`, your `Arduino® UNO R4 WiFi` board will stop with the error: `"Fault on interrupt or bare metal(no OS) environment"`.
-> This is the error related to the `Realtime Database` server certificate handling in WiFiS3 library that compiled with `PlatformIO IDE` even you are already uploaded the SSL root certificates of `Realtime Database` server using the Arduino IDE Certificate Upload tool.
+This is the error related to the `Realtime Database` server certificate handling in WiFiS3 library that compiled with `PlatformIO IDE` even you are already uploaded the SSL root certificates of `Realtime Database` server using the Arduino IDE Certificate Upload tool.
-> This problem is only specific to `Firebase Realtime Database` with `Arduino® UNO R4 WiFi` that compiled using `PlatformIO IDE` only.
+This problem is only specific to `Firebase Realtime Database` with `Arduino® UNO R4 WiFi` that compiled using `PlatformIO IDE` only.

 ## Change from the ancestor library.